Andrew-Dupere/Andrew-Dupere/Readme.md

 - Proficient in Python and SQL.
 - Currently taking courses on Data Science and Machine Learning.
-- My most recent project is my LinkedIn Web Scraper.
+- My most recent project is the LinkedIn jobs Web Scraper.
-- My next project upload will be a stock options screener.
+- My next project will be a stock options screener.